robisim74/qwik-speak/docs/tutorial-routing.md

 ```
 > Don't forget to update the keys in `DocumentHead` of `index.tsx` and add `runtime` asset in Speak config.

-We can translate the `it-IT` files, and run the app again.
+We can translate the `it-IT` files, and run the app.

+## Running
+You can try the app: `npm start`

+You will notice that when you change language the URL updates.

 ## Inlining: [Qwik Speak Inline Vite plugin](../tools/inline.md)
 Let's make sure that the `runtime` file is loaded and others only in dev mode.
 Update the `loadTranslation$` function: